yjmantilla/sovabids/docs/source/rules_schema.rst

 .. warning::

-   MEG support is experimental.
-Set to ``'FIF'`` when converting MEG files, but note that MEG-specific metadata (empty-room recordings, calibration files, coordinate systems) must be handled manually — sovabids does not expose these through its rule system.
+   MEG support is experimental. sovabids automatically uses ``'FIF'`` output for MEG data (overriding the default ``'BrainVision'``), so you do not need to set this field manually for MEG.
+MEG-specific metadata (empty-room recordings, calibration files, coordinate systems) must be handled manually — sovabids does not expose these through its rule system.
 See the `MNE-BIDS MEG conversion guide <https://mne.tools/mne-bids/stable/auto_examples/convert_mne_sample.html>`_ for the full MEG-to-BIDS workflow.